Inria-NERV/happyFeat/docs/user_guide/extract.md

 !!! tip
     You can either manually add signal files in your OS file system, or use the generated OpenViBE scenario `sc1-monitor-acq.xml` in the current workspace folder, if in the context of a BCI experiment.
 This scenario is automatically set up (in the workspace creation step) to write EEG signal files in the correct `signals` folder.

 From this list, select one or multiple signal files you're interested in analyzing.
 Enter the extraction parameters (Epoch of interest, epoch offset from stimulation, autoregressive model order...).
+See [this page](extract_params.md) for more explanation on the extraction parameters.

 Click on **"Extract Feature and Trials"**.
 EEG signal files (or **runs**) for which the extraction step has been performed appear in the lists of the central and right part of the GUI, meaning they are now available for the analysis ([visualization](visualize.md) and [training](train.md) steps).